2factorauth/twofactorauth/CONTRIBUTING.md

    merged.
 GH Actions will only check your changes after you submit a pull request.
 2. **Use a Nice Icon**: SVG is the preferred format.
 If possible, please also run the image through an optimizing utility such as [svgo][svgo] (command line) or [SVGOMG][SVGOMG] (web) to reduce the file size.
-   If an SVG icon is not available, the icon should be a PNG with a resolution of 32x32, 64x64 or 128x128.
+   If an SVG icon is not available, the icon should be a PNG with a resolution of 32x32, 64x64, or 128x128.
    If possible, run the PNG image through an optimizing utility such as [TinyPNG][tinypng] so that it ideally is below 3 kB in size.
 3. **HTTPS links**: All sites that support HTTPS should also be linked with an HTTPS address.
-4. **Similarweb top 200K**: A new site that is not already listed has to be within the Similarweb top 200,000 global ranking.
+4. **Similarweb top 200K**: A new site that is not already listed has to be within the Similarweb top 200,000 global rankings.
 You can check the ranking of a site [here][similarweb].
 5. **No 2FA providers**: We do not list 2FA providers, such as [Authy][authy], [Duo][duo] or
    [Google Authenticator][googleauthenticator].

 ## Site Criteria

-The following section contains rough criteria and explanations regarding what websites should be listed on 2fa.directory.
-If one of the following criteria is met, it belongs on 2fa.directory:
+The following section contains rough criteria and explanations regarding what websites should be listed in 2fa.directory.
+If one of the following criteria is met, it belongs in 2fa.directory:

-1. **Personal Info**: Any site that deals with personally identifiable information (PII) such as name, photo, age, address etc.
+1. **Personal Info**: Any site that deals with personally identifiable information (PII) such as name, photo, age, address, etc.
-2. **Data**: This criteria relates to data that is either important or sensitive.
+2. **Data**: This criterion relates to data that is either important or sensitive.
-   Websites detailed in criteria 1 also fit this criteria.
+   Websites detailed in Criteria 1 also fit this criteria.
 3. **Money**: Any site that deals with money.
 4. **Control**: This criteria is more general, in that it includes sites that give access to things that may infringe upon criteria 1, 2, or 3.
 An example